hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Try Linux.

-- Take a compilers class.
+- Take a compiler class.

 - Learn to program in C and JavaScript.